M.S. in Family Nurse Practitioner (Blended Format)

 The 49-credit M.S. in Family Nurse Practitioner prepares nurses to meet the health care needs of the family in a variety of settings including clinics, hospitals, ambulatory care centers, schools, homes and work places.

 It is designed for the Registered Nurse with a B.S. in nursing, who wishes to acquire the clinical knowledge and skills needed for advance-practice nursing roles.

 This program is presented in a blended format.
 All courses are web-enhanced using BlackBoard.
-Up to 49% of the content in any one course may be online.
 Basic computer skills are required.

 The required credits, class hours and clinical hours for the program are:

 The program is approved by the New York State Education Department and is fully accredited by the Commission on Collegiate Nursing Education (CCNE).
 Graduates are eligible for New York State certification as a Family Nurse Practitioner and for national certification through the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP).

 Graduates of this program will be able to:

 - Synthesize knowledge from advanced theoretical and empirical sciences to generate nursing theory relevant to the advanced practice nursing role

 - Evaluate clinical data for planning, implementation and evaluation of health care to promote, maintain and/or restore an optimum level of health and adaptation in selected client populations